-6.6 Provision for students whose first language is not English successfully on an A Level programme will be offered a place.
-EAL support is then offered to these students as part of their course here.
+Prospective students whose first language is not English are first assessed at the time of application.
+Only those whose English language is sufficiently strong to enable them to embark successfully on an A level programme will be offered a place.
+English as an Additional Language (EAL) support is then offered to these students as part of their course here.